Melissa Manchester: Solo career

 Manchester's debut album, Home to Myself, was released in 1973; Manchester co-wrote many of its songs with Carole Bayer Sager.
 Two years later, her album Melissa produced her first top-ten hit, "Midnight Blue", which enjoyed 17 weeks on the Billboard Hot 100 charts.
 The song's peak position was #6 for the week of August 9, 1975.

 In 1974, she performed the songs "O Heaven" and "Home to Myself" on the pilot episode of Ms. magazine's television show, Woman Alive!, a feminist program.
-She performed the song live on Burt Sugarman's television series Midnight Special in 1974.
+She performed the song live on Burt Sugarman's television series Midnight Special in 1973.

-In 1976, Manchester released 'Come in From the Rain' on her 1976 Better Days & Happy Endings album.
-It has since been covered by several other artists including The Captain & Tennille, Rosemary Clooney, Vic Damone, Eydie Gorme, Shirley Horn, Cleo Laine, Peggy Lee, Carmen McRae, Jane Olivor,Liza Minnelli, Barbara Cook, Mel Torme, and Diana Ross.
+In 1976, Manchester released her album Better Days & Happy Endings, which included the song "Come in From the Rain".
+While it was never released as a single, the song became popular and has since been covered by several other artists including Captain & Tennille, Rosemary Clooney, Vic Damone, Eydie Gormé, Shirley Horn, Cleo Laine, Peggy Lee, Carmen McRae, Jane Olivor, Liza Minnelli, Barbara Cook, Mel Tormé, and Diana Ross.

 Manchester appeared with Richie Havens, Melanie, and Frankie Valli as a contributor and performer in the 1977 NBC special documentary How the Beatles Changed the World.
 Manchester collaborated with Kenny Loggins to co-write Loggins' 1978 hit duet with Stevie Nicks, "Whenever I Call You 'Friend'".
 She would later record this for her 1979 Melissa Manchester album.
 She guest-starred on the CBS-TV daytime soap opera Search for Tomorrow to teach a main character (played by Michael Nouri), who played a singer-songwriter, the essentials of the craft.
 In 1979, Manchester reached #10 with her version of Peter Allen's "Don't Cry Out Loud", for which she received a Grammy nomination for Best Pop Female Vocal Performance.

 In 1979, she performed two nominated songs on the Academy Awards show: "I'll Never Say Goodbye" (from The Promise) and "Through the Eyes of Love" (theme song from Ice Castles).
 The winning song that year was "It Goes Like It Goes", from Norma Rae.